hirosystems/docs/docs/get-started/running-api-node.md

 ## Step 1: Initial setup

-In order to run the API node, you must download the Docker images and create a directory structure to hold the persistent data from the services.
+To run the API node, you must download the Docker images and create a directory structure to hold the persistent data from the services.
 Download and configure the Docker images with the following commands:

 ```sh